brandon-pereira/portfolio/src/content/about/about-me.md

-## About Me
+# About Me

-I’m a full-stack developer specializing in front-end web development.
-I currently live in Calgary, Alberta and am employed by [Wreno](https://www.wreno.io/).
-With several years of experience, I have gained a very strong understanding of technical skills as well as managerial skills.
-I graduated from [SAIT Polytechnic](https://www.sait.ca/) with a diploma in object-oriented software development and achieved several awards for exceptional grades.
-I have a passion for programming and have been programming since 2006.

-### What I'm up to
+Greetings!
+I'm Brandon Pereira, a seasoned full-stack engineer with a strong focus on front-end web development.
+Over the years, I've honed my skills in a range of technologies including React, React Native, TypeScript, JavaScript, CSS, HTML, and NodeJS.

+## Professional Journey

+With a career spanning several years, I've not only led teams of engineers but also overseen projects from inception to completion, effectively managing technical debt, infrastructure, and documentation.
+Additionally, I'm well-versed in the intricacies of technical hiring, onboarding, and offboarding.

+I'm a proud graduate with honors from the Southern Alberta Institute of Technology (SAIT), and my journey in programming began in 2006.
+As a Canadian citizen, I'm currently dedicated to my role as the Director of Engineering at Wreno, where I'm instrumental in driving technical excellence.

-Currently I’m working full-time as a Director of Engineering.
-On top of this, I’m also contributing to [open source projects](https://github.com/brandon-pereira), volunteering at the [Calgary Public Libraries](https://calgarylibrary.ca/) Coder Dojo program, and attending/hosting Meetups related to web and software development.
+Beyond my professional pursuits, I'm deeply involved in the tech community.
+You'll find me contributing to open-source projects on GitHub, volunteering at the Calgary Public Libraries Coder Dojo program, and actively participating in web and software development meetups.

+## Personal Insights

+On a personal note, I'm happily married to my wife Emma.
+Together, we share our home with Astro, an aptly named dog inspired by my passion for software development.
+Our feline friend, Moomies, is a cherished rescue.
+We call the vibrant city of Calgary, Alberta, our home.

+Beyond the screen, I find joy in woodwork, gaming, hiking, skiing, pedal biking, and exploring personal finance strategies.
+I believe in a holistic approach to life, where professional growth and personal interests come together seamlessly.